ajborka/nvda_developer_toolkit/README.md

 * When using the relative parent feature, DTK will set the relative parent to the desktop under the following conditions.
 	* The focused object and the relative parent are the same.
 	* The relative parent is not a direct ancestor of the focused object.
-* DTK does not support the Edge web browser.
 * Until NVDA provides font information from more sources, font information is only available in web content.

 ## Known issues

-* DTK does not automatically notify you of the enabled or disabled state of its features when switching between configuration profiles.
 * The customizable list of font attributes found in Developer toolkit settings may be cumbersome to use.
 This is a limitation found in NVDA's user interface library.

 ## Version history